awsbpfeiff/Systems-Manager-Labs/Lab_4_SessionManager.md

 13. Select Actions \> Create Log Group

-    a.  **NOTE:** Your role needs to have the appropriate [permissions within
+    **NOTE:** Your role needs to have the appropriate [permissions within CloudWatch](https:/docs.aws.amazon.com/systems-manager/latest/userguide/session-manager-logging-auditing.html#session-manager-logging-auditing-cloudwatch-logs)
-        CloudWatch](a.%09https:/docs.aws.amazon.com/systems-manager/latest/userguide/session-manager-logging-auditing.html#session-manager-logging-auditing-cloudwatch-logs)

-        i.
-In this lab, the team role has
+    In this lab, the team role has the necessary permissions.

 14. Enter **Systems-Manager-Workshop** as the name